 Once your name is nearing the top of the waiting list, you will be contacted by mail to schedule an eligibility interview.
-Families reach the top of the waiting list according to: the date and time that the completed application is received by MHRA; preferences for which the family qualifies; and the availability of HCV vouchers and/or the appropriate sized public housing unit.
+Families reach the top of the waiting list according to: the date and time that the completed application is received by MHRA; preferences for which the family qualifies; the availability of HCV vouchers, and/or the appropriately-sized public housing or other type of housing unit.